tommy-iasia/CheckLogFiles/CheckLogWorker/readme.md

 ## Harddisk Over-Growth

-Checks the harddisk growth speed and fire warning when space is used fast
+Check the harddisk growth speed and fire warning when space is used fast

 ````
 {